-On the Cells.-The human body is made up of minute microscopic units which we term cells.
-The substance composing the cells is called protoplasm.
+The Effects of Alcohol on the Tissues and Vital Processes of the Human Body substance composing the cells is called protoplasm.
 Perhaps the most common and characteristic action of alcohol on the body is its effect upon the cells thereof, particularly those of the nervous system.
 Alcohol is a protoplasmic poison, in that it inhibits the activity of the individual cell, especially by interfering with its capacity for taking up oxygen-what may be called the "breathing function" of the cell.

-On the Nervous System.-Changes in nerve-cells may be recognized after a single indulgence, though such changes disappear rapidly and completely if no more alcohol be taken.
+Changes in nerve-cells may be recognized after a single indulgence, though such changes disappear rapidly and completely if no more alcohol be taken.
 Continued overuse results in chronic degeneration of nerve-cells, with an increase in the intercellular connective tissue.